James Davison: Junior formula

-In 2004 he joined the ranks of Formula Ford in his native Australia, running in both the Victorian and National Championships.
+In 2004, Davison joined the ranks of Formula Ford in his native Australia, running in both the Victorian and National Championships.
 At the end of 2004 he won a scholarship at the BMW Junior Scholarship Finals in Valencia.
-For 2005 Davison competed in the Formula BMW USA Junior Series, qualifying on the front row at the Canadian Formula 1 Grand Prix in Montreal, won at the US Grand Prix held at the world-famous Indianapolis Motor Speedway, was second at the Denver street circuit and Mid-Ohio and third at Barber Motorsports Park and Road Atlanta.
+For 2005, he competed in the Formula BMW USA Junior Series, qualifying on the front row at the Canadian Formula 1 Grand Prix in Montreal, won at the US Grand Prix held at the world-famous Indianapolis Motor Speedway, was second at the Denver street circuit and Mid-Ohio and third at Barber Motorsports Park and Road Atlanta.
 Based on these performances, Davison became part of the Confederation of Australian Motorsport Elite Driver program which included attendance at the Australian Institute of Sport and financial support from the Foundation.
 At the end of the season, he qualified and finished tenth at the Formula BMW Final at Bahrain.

-2006 saw him again compete in the United States in the Formula Atlantic series for Team Australia.
+2006 saw Davison again compete in the United States in the Formula Atlantic series for Team Australia.
 After the Denver round, he was dropped by the team for fellow Aussie Michael Patrizi.
 2007 saw Davison progress into the Star Mazda Championship where current IndyCar Series drivers Marco Andretti and Graham Rahal previously competed.
 Driving for Velocity Motorsports, Davison proved to be an outstanding competitor finishing second in the Championship; earning three pole positions and one win.